pmoris/miles-subgraph-miner/README.md

 - **Graph:** gene regulatory network of baker's yeast.
 - **Selection of interest:** 900 genes that have undergone duplication during a whole genome duplication event ~100 mya and have been retained since (Kellis et al., 2004 - DOI: [10.1038/nature02424](10.1038/nature02424)).
 - **Labels:** Uniprot-GO terms for yeast.
 These were reduced to 15 terms by traversing upwards in the hierarchy, in order to make the results more meaningful.
 In general, GO terms can be remapped to a fixed depth or even just limited to child terms of a process of interest.
-See [MULES as a GO/pathway enrichment tool](#mules-as-a-gopathway-enrichment-tool).
+See [MILES as a GO/pathway enrichment tool](#miles-as-a-gopathway-enrichment-tool).
 - **Additional options:** The nested p-value option can be used to reduce the number of returned subgraphs to a more manageable number.

 <!-- -->

-    time java -Xms64m -Xmx16384m -jar ./build/jar/mules-subgraph-miner.jar --graph ./datasets/yeast/yeastract_edges.txt \
+    time java -Xms64m -Xmx16384m -jar ./build/jar/miles-subgraph-miner.jar --graph ./datasets/yeast/yeastract_edges.txt \
     --labels ./datasets/yeast/yeast_gocat_mutiple.txt --interest ./datasets/yeast/node_duplicate.txt \
     --support 10 --max-size 4 --algorithm base --statistics ./yeastS10M4SingleStats.txt --output ./yeastS10M4Single.txt